John Finnemore: Filmography

-Awards
+Awards and nominations

 In 2020 the Radio Times released their list of greatest comedies ever, as judged by an expert panel.
 Finnemore was the only individual with two entries in the top ten, with Cabin Pressure and John Finnemore's Souvenir Programme taking eighth and tenth spots respectively.
 Cabin Pressure was also voted "Comedy of the Year" in 2014 across TV and radio, making it the first radio show to be given the honour.

 Finnemore has won more Comedy.co.uk Awards than any other writer.
 When adding together shows for which Finnemore is the main writer or an additional writer, his work has resulted in him winning 13 awards.

 Finnemore has also written for other shows that have won Comedy.co.uk Awards such as That Mitchell and Webb Sound which was voted "Best British Radio Sketch Show" in 2009, 2010, and 2013; That Mitchell and Webb Look which was voted "Best British TV Sketch Show" in 2006 and 2009; and The Unbelievable Truth which was voted "Best British Radio Panel Show" in 2011.